DblK/tinshop/README.md

 | TINSHOP_SECURITY_WHITELIST   | sources.whitelist   | `null`                         | `NSWID1 NSWID2 NSWID3`            |
 | TINSHOP_SECURITY_BLACKLIST   | sources.blacklist   | `null`                         | `NSWID4 NSWID5 NSWID6`            |
 | TINSHOP_SECURITY_FORWARDAUTH | sources.forwardAuth | `null`                         | `https://auth.tinshop.com/switch` |

-# 🎉 Features

-Here is the list of all main features so far:
-- [X] Automatically download `titles.US.en.json` if missing at startup
-- [X] Basic protection from forged queries (should allow only tinfoil to use the shop)
-- [X] Serve from several mounted directories
-- [X] Serve from several network directories (Using NFS)
-- [X] Display a webpage for forbidden devices
-- [X] Auto-refresh configuration on file change
-- [X] Add the possibility to whitelist or blacklist a switch
-- [X] Add the possibility to ban theme
-- [X] You can specify custom titledb to be merged with official one
-- [X] Auto-watch for mounted directories
-- [X] Add filters path for shop
-- [X] Simple ticket check in NSP/NSZ (based on titledb file)
-- [X] Collect basic statistics
-- [X] An API to query information about your shop
-- [X] Handle Basic Auth from Tinfoil through Forward Auth Endpoint

-## 🏳️ Filtering

-When you setup your shop inside `tinfoil` you can now add the following path:
-- `multi` : Filter only multiplayer games
-- `fr`, `en`, ... : Filter by languages
-- `world` : All games without any filter (equivalent without path)

-# 🧱 Dev or build from source

-I suggest to use a tiny executable [gow](https://github.com/mitranim/gow) to help you during the process (hot reload, etc..).
-For example I use the following command to develop `gow -c run .`.

-If you want to build `TinShop` from source, please run `go build`.

-And then, simply run `./tinshop`.

 ## 🥍 Want to do cross-build generation?